 - Use hard wearing decking boards

-- Build your decking closer to the kitchen or BBQ
+- Build your decking closer to the kitchen for easy access

 - Allow enough space for chairs, table and standing areas